TaylorJadin/jadin.me/content/posts/2023/11/hacking-on-owncasts-ui-for-reclaimtv/index.md

 }
 ```

-This javascript just went straight into the Owncast Admin's "Customize your page with Javascript" area.
+This JavaScript just went straight into the Owncast Admin's "Customize your page with Javascript" area.

 ![image-20231117083824773](image-20231117083824773.png)